 M332 burns to a warm brick-red at cone 3-5, shifting to a medium variegated red brown at cone 6, and finally to a grey brown by cone 8.
 If you want the attractive red color remember that M332 undergoes a sudden color shift from red to brown between cone 6 and 7.
 Fire carefully to avoid overshooting the target temperature and losing the red.
 The redish color depends on the body firing to 4-5% porosity.

 Since we add materials with coarser particles and impurities to give the surface a more earthy appearance you can expect that the body will not provide perfectly clean glazed surfaces for functional ware.
 Glaze disruptions such as small pinholes and specks will be common.
-You can often solve this by soaking the firing at top temperature, firing a little higher, or using a more fluid glaze.
+You can often solve this by using a drop-and-soak firing schedule.
 In other cases it may be necessary to fire the bisque a little higher to expel more gases of decomposition.
-It extreme situations you may have to apply a slip between glaze and clay.
-On the other hand you may find that the gas expulsion 'activity' at the surface coupled with the body's coarser speck producing particles can 'liven up' a glaze and give it much more interesting effects.

-Although M332 burns a warm red color at cone 5, if you apply a transparent glaze it will flux the surface and the color will likely darken and turn a brown shade characteristic of a cone or two higher.
+Although M332 burns a warm red color at cone 5, if you apply a transparent glaze it will flux the surface and the color will likely darken and turn dark brown brown.
 Thus, if you need to achieve red glazed colors it may be necessary to fire at cone 3-4.
-Also, because this is an iron-brown burning body it will impose some of its color on all glazes, darkening them and muddying most colors.
+Also, because this is an iron-brown burning body it will impose some of its color on all glazes, darkening them and muddying colors.

-You can develop a compatible glossy or matte base for this body from our suggested starting point base recipes available on our Internet web site at http://digitalfire.com/education/glaze/cone6.htm.
-Information is given on how to fit the glaze to your body and how to customize it it for colors, opacity, speck, variegation, etc. For slip decoration, be careful to match drying and fired shrinkage of the slip with the body since low temperatures generate little glass to adhere the slip.
+You can develop a compatible glossy or matte base for this body from our suggested starting point base clear recipes .
+Add colorants, opacifiers and specking agents to get endless visual effects.
+For slip decoration, be careful to match drying and fired shrinkage of the slip with the body.
+Our standard middle fire L3954B engobe will work.